hyphacoop/organizing/2019-05-08-all-hands-meeting.md

     - Double-back later
 - [Governance][gov-wg]
     - Loomio tidying
-    - Call with Fourth Pig coming up
+    - Call with _Fourth Pig_ coming up
-    - Montreal non-profit coop called _Koubit_. patcon will be in MTL mid-june.
+    - Montreal non-profit coop called _Koubit_
+        - patcon will be in Montreal mid-June
     - Process: Loomio thread for convo.
 Interview notes are in Google Drive Sheet, with notes to be published on GitHub.
 - [Infra & Ops][ino-wg]
     - To be resolved: Domain question (internal vs external) (deferred to later convo)